ninypops/personal/content/posts/2020-10-11-adding-dark-mode-to-my-gatsbyjs-website.md

 tags:
   - gatsbyjs darkmode accessibility colour-blindness css
 ---
 Contrary to popular beliefs, I'm not all that enthusiastic of dark modes in my IDE.
 I am of the few who prefers a light mode.
-Now, there's absolutely nothing wrong with a light mode, of course, except that your colleague will never get over the fact that you're using one.
-Whenever I'm peer programming, the first thing my colleague remarks on isn't on my code but the theme of my code editor.
+Now, there's absolutely nothing wrong with a light mode except for the fact that your colleague will never stop roasting you for it.
+Whenever I'm peer programming, the first thing my colleague remarks on isn't my code but the theme of my code editor.
 So, for my friends who consider themselves nocturnal or just prefer the visual prettiness of a dark mode, I'm happy to announce that my website now dons one.

 > gif of website dark mode
 >